AlGepe/OmniSnippets_JS/docs/stdCustomJS/vSetterOrSelect.rst

 Creating a value setter
 -----------------------

 Creating a value select can be done completely outside of any context by calling :ref:`omni.createValueSetter <vSetter>`.
-This function also assigns the value setter to a calculator variable so there's one less step to do.
+This function also assigns the value setter to a calculator variable so there's **one less step to do**.

-Though both value setters and value selects can be created in one command, we tend to use two commands (first create the data, then assign it to a variable in the calculator) for improved readability.
+Though both value setters and value selects can be created in one command, we tend to **use two commands** (first create the data, then assign it to a variable in the calculator) for **improved readability**.

-A value setter is different to a value select in that is also controls the value of other variables, not just the one it's been binded to.
+A value setter is different to a value select in that is also **controls the value of other variables**, not just the one it's been binded to.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
 Check it out at `Value Setter <https://bb.omnicalculator.com/#/calculators/2035>`__ on BB

 This feature makes the value setter a sort of *superset* of value select.
 The main use-case for value setters is situations in which the displayed option (the one the users sees) has an impact on the value of many variables.

 We will now see an example of just this behaviour taken from the `Exoplanet Calculator <https://www.omnicalculator.com/physics/exoplanet>`__.
-In the example the user selects a star by name.
+In the example the user **selects a star by name**.
 This option changes the values of the Star radius (``r_star``), Star Mass (``m_star``) and Distance to the star (``distance``) to reflect the values of the selected start.

 .. code-block:: javascript
     :linenos: